Torchikaii/C-compiler-interface/README.md

 4. double click main.py to run it.

-Note: main.py is by default configured to run .cpp files from D: drive only, you can change it to other drive in main.py file, line
+Note: main.py is by default configured to run .cpp files from D: drive only, you can change it to other drive in main.py file, line 44.

+before running main.py you need to save your .cpp file (convenient to use ctrl + s)

+also it is convenient to create shortcut for main.py and dataa.txt files on your taskbar.